w3f/Grants-Program/applications/hazelword.md

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 * What need(s) does your project meet?

+Our early thoughts were based on Vitalik Buterin article “UNI should become an oracle token” (https://gov.uniswap.org/t/uni-should- become-an-oracle-token/11988), this article has a big idea of our project
 | Number | Deliverable | Specification | Data Verification Time|
 | -----: | ----------- | ------------- | --------------------- |
 |ChainLink |Off-chain centralized submission, on-chain aggregation|YES|Post, after the data becomes effective|